 The Whoop band does an amazing job monitoring your injury recovery and prompting you to rest and recover.

 Plus, its water resistance and durability mean I wear it even while I sleep, shower, or swim.

 “But what about the Fitbit?” you may ask.

-Well, both Fitbit Sense and Versa are excellent options that come with a variety of smartwatch goodies — such as an Alexa voice interface or the ability to use apps.
+Well, both Fitbit Sense and Versa are excellent options that come with various smartwatch goodies — such as an Alexa voice interface or the ability to use apps.

 If I had to think of a metaphor, I’d say Fitbit is the fitness wearable version of a Swiss army knife: lots of tools, but sometimes it offers more than what you need.

-Whoop, on the other hand, is like a one-trick pony that no one beats at its own game.
+On the other hand, whoop is like a one-trick pony that no one beats at its own game.